571502680/Research-on-Pose-Estimation-of-Objects-2/README.md

 # Label files

-Our label files consist of 21 values.
-We predict 9 points corresponding to the centroid and corners of the 3D object model.
-Additionally we predict the class in each cell.
+The label files consist of 21 values.
+You predict 9 points corresponding to the centroid and corners of the 3D object model.
+Additionally you predict the class in each cell.
 That makes 9x2+1 = 19 points.
-In multi-object training, during training, we assign whichever anchor box has the most similar size to the current object as the responsible one to predict the 2D coordinates for that object.
-To encode the size of the objects, we have additional 2 numbers for the range in x dimension and y dimension.
-Therefore, we have 9x2+1+2 = 21 numbers.
+In multi-object training, during training, you assign whichever anchor box has the most similar size to the current object as the responsible one to predict the 2D coordinates for that object.
+To encode the size of the objects, you have additional 2 numbers for the range in x dimension and y dimension.
+Therefore, you have 9x2+1+2 = 21 numbers.

 Respectively, 21 numbers correspond to the following: 1st number: class label, 2nd number: x0 (x-coordinate of the centroid), 3rd number: y0 (y-coordinate of the centroid), 4th number: x1 (x-coordinate of the first corner), 5th number: y1 (y-coordinate of the first corner), ..., 18th number: x8 (x-coordinate of the eighth corner), 19th number: y8 (y-coordinate of the eighth corner), 20th number: x range, 21st number: y range.